mangeshgupte/mangeshgupte.github.io/about.md

 permalink: /about/
 ---

-Books, Computer Science and Stuff.
+Books, Computer Science and New Technologies.